- § 10201

 (3) Committee staff shall work with the Committee to establish the scope of the focused review.

-(4) Committee staff shall conduct research based on the scope established under paragraph (b)(3) of this section and another issue, concern, defect, or problem that the Committee may request or as the research may indicate.
+(4) Committee staff shall conduct research based on the scope established under paragraph (b)(3) of this section and any other issue, concern, defect, or problem that the Committee may request or as the research may indicate.

 (5) The Committee shall set a deadline for completion of the committee staff’s research, based on staff’s estimation of the time needed to complete the research and the emergency nature, if any, of the focused review.